Shop by

 What wood species does this glue work with?

 We have tested Heat Lock with 60 different species of wood and achieved excellent results on nearly all of them.
 Even oily woods like teak respond well to Heat Lock.
-The only veneers with some issues are bubinga, figured mahogany, maple and sycamore.
+The only raw wood veneers with some issues are bubinga, East Indian rosewood, figured mahogany, maple and sycamore.
+Any veneer that has a highly acidic pH may also not be suitable for use with this adhesive.

 What kind of wood grains are compatible with Heat Lock?